bclindner/ivory/README.md

 Ivory is an automoderator and anti-spam tool for Mastodon admins.
-It automates handling certain trivial reports and new user requests using *rules* - configurable tests for reports that check for bad words, malicious links, and more.
+It automates handling certain trivial reports and new user requests using *rules* - configurable tests that check reports and pending users for bad usernames, malicious links, and more.

 ## Installation Guide